Japanese Fall Festival

 About

-The Japanese Fall Festival is a celebration of authentic Japanese culture highlighting Springfield’s 37-year-old sister city relationship with Isesaki, Japan.
+The Japanese Fall Festival is a celebration of authentic Japanese culture highlighting Springfield’s 38-year-old sister city relationship with Isesaki, Japan.
 Each year, Springfield and Isesaki exchange performers to entertain and share culture at each other’s festivals.

-Springfield Sister Cities Association donates half of the Japanese Fall Festival’s admission proceeds to the maintenance and development of the Mizumoto Japanese Stroll Garden, sponsored by Simmons Bank.
+Springfield Sister Cities Association contributes half of the Japanese Fall Festival’s admission proceeds to the maintenance and development of the Mizumoto Japanese Stroll Garden, sponsored by Simmons Bank.
 The remaining proceeds benefit cultural programs which further Springfield Sister Cities Association’s mission of “Peace through People.”

 For more information regarding the Japanese Fall Festival or Springfield Sister Cities Association, please contact us.